 The first month's rent should be paid with the deposit and as cleared funds before the commencement of the tenancy.
 Thereafter the rent is to be paid monthly in advance by standing order.
-In the case of joint tenancies we can only accept one standing order.
+In the case of joint tenancies, we can only accept one standing order.
 At the end of the tenancy please ensure sufficient notice is given to your bank to enable the order to be cancelled by the end of the agreement.
-This is to avoid over-payment, a charge of £10.00 plus VAT will be made to cover costs for any necessary refunds.

 Should you wish to make any changes to the property, you must inform us in writing (or in the case of Letting-Only Tenancies - your Landlord) and wait until permission is granted before any work commences.

-If you rent a property that is managed by Colebrook Sturrock, we have an obligation to conduct regular inspections of all tenanted accommodation.
-Inspections will be carried out on a periodic basis (approximately every 3 months) and are to ensure the property is not in need of repair and to ensure you are looking after the property.
+We have an obligation to conduct regular inspections of all tenanted accommodation.
+Inspections will be carried out on a periodic basis (approximately every 3-4 months) and are to ensure the property is not in need of repair and to ensure you are looking after the property.
 You will be given notification in writing by our Property Management department when an inspection is due to be conducted.

 You cannot have any pets unless we have permission from the Landlord in writing.
 You must consult us prior to obtaining a pet and submit a written request to have a pet stating age/type/breed.